porizou/autoware_dockerfile_latest/README.md

 docker compose up
 ```

-If there is no docke image.
+If there is no docker image.

 ```bash
 docker compose up --build